 Some homeowners have unrealistic expectations about the lifespan of their air conditioning units.
 Most units will only last seven to ten years.
 That guy in your neighborhood who says his air conditioner is 21 years old is not typical.
-In some rare cases these units will last up to 30 years, but a lot can change in 30 years regarding efficiency and cost of installation.
-In today’s ecofriendly society most AC installation expense will be paid off by monthly energy savings due to having an efficient and up to date unit.
+In some rare cases, these units will last up to 30 years, but a lot can change in 30 years regarding efficiency and cost of installation.
+In today’s eco-friendly society most AC installation expense will be paid off by monthly energy savings due to having an efficient and up to date unit.

-When it’s time to buy a new air conditioning unit, find a HVAC contractor who will take the time to examine your air conditioner unit, your house, ductwork, and your entire HVAC system.
+When it’s time to buy a new air conditioning unit, find an HVAC contractor who will take the time to examine your air conditioner unit, your house, ductwork, and your entire HVAC system.
 You want this contractor to thoroughly go through your needs and provide you with good cost expectations.
 Cheap work is not always good and good work isn’t cheap, it’s an old saying that is proven time and time again.

 If you ask your car mechanic for automotive advice, he can’t answer unless he knows about your needs or your car.
 If a contractor is giving you suggestions without knowing your home, he most likely is not giving you an accurate quote on your system, and you probably don’t want to work with that person.
-Instead, ask your friends and neighbors about companies they’ve used.
+Instead, ask your friends and neighbors about the companies they’ve used.

 Experience is important

 A good contractor wants to show off his photos, insurance certificate, and license.
-Contractors need experience and lot of training to get that license and take on an expense to provide you with an insured job so they should want you to know about it.
+Contractors need experience and a lot of training to get that license and take on an expense to provide you with an insured job so they should want you to know about it.
 You want knowledgeable technicians at your house that are proud of the work they do.

 Sometimes internet searches are not always the best way to find a contractor you can trust.
 Some reviews and comments are easily manipulated by the correct software; don’t base your entire opinion on what you read online.
 Air conditioning units are not easy to understand or install.
-People spend many years working and researching these units and it is an ever changing market.
+People spend many years working and researching these units and it is an ever-changing market.
 You want a seasoned contractor who’s been through many installations and has the experience, the experience that can work for you.

 Here are a few key questions you want to consider when evaluating your air conditioning unit: